niemopen/niem-naming-design-rules/ndr6src.md

 ## 3.1 Machine-to-machine data specifications

 NIEM is a framework for developer-level specifications of data.
-A NIEM-based data specification — which is built *using* NIEM and in *conformance* to NIEM, but is not itself a *part* of NIEM — describes data to the developers of producing and consuming systems.
+A NIEM-based data specification — which is built *using* NIEM and in *conformance* to NIEM, but is not itself a *part* of NIEM — describes data in detail sufficientto the developers of producing and consuming systems.
 This data may be shared via:

 * a message passed between applications
 * an information resource published on the web